Hierarchical Causal Models: Framing Previous Models as HCMs

 \subsection{Interference}

-In this section we describe in more detail how existing models of interference can be understood in terms of hierarchical causal models.
-Consider the HCM in \Cref{fig:interfere_unobserve}, which has an unobserved interferer $Z_i$.
+In this section we describe in more detail how existing models of interference can be understood in terms of HCMs.
+Consider the model in \Cref{fig:interfere_unobserve}, which has an unobserved interferer $Z_i$.
 From the collapsed, augmented and marginalized model, we can identify the effect of a soft intervention on the treatment $A$ with a backdoor correction,

 Note we identify the effect by equating it to a hard intervention on $Q^{a|x}$, rather than on $Q^a$, as \Cref{prop:intervene_valid} does not apply in \Cref{fig:interfere_unobserve_marginalize}.
 To obtain the final equality above, we use the fact that $Q^{y|a,x}$ must depend on $Q^x$ and $Q^{a|x}$ only through their marginal $Q^a$.
 A crucial consequence of unobserved interference is the appearance of the term $\pr(q^{y|a,x} \mid q_\star^{a})$ in the identification formula, which implies that we must predict $q^{y|a,x}$ from the distribution of the treatment, $q^a$.